 If you are connecting to the database use

-0.tcp.ngrok.io:13003 as your host name.
+0.tcp.ngrok.io:13003 as your hostname.
 Notice that we have not included

-tcp:// in the host name.
+tcp:// in the hostname.

 ngrok tcp 5432

-Protecting your ngrok URLs using password
+Protecting your ngrok URLs using passwords

-When you expose your computer on a public URL, it means that any person having access to the URL can access your computer even though that was not the intention.
+When you expose your computer to a public URL, it means that any person having access to the URL can access your computer even though that was not the intention.
 The URL may even be guessed.

 If you had a select group, you would create a URL, which requires that users provide a username and password for them to access the service.